techgrounds/techgrounds-timhubcloud/Final_Project/documentation/time_logs/week_01.md

 # Log August 23, 2023

 ## Daily report
 Had our meeting with the product owner.
 A lot of questions were answered.
-Started lining out a deployment plan.
+Started lining out the architecture and a deployment plan.
+I also continued with the Microsoft learn modules for bicep; finished the bicep fundamentals section.

 ## Obstacles
 No obstacles.